 Spasmodic dysphonia (SD) is a voice disorder that leads to strained or choked speech.
-SD is unresponsive to speech therapy. currently the primary treatment is Botolinum toxin injection that provides temporary symptom relief.
+SD is unresponsive to speech therapy. currently, the primary treatment is Botulinum toxin injection that provides temporary symptom relief.

 The project is supported by the U of M’s Clinical and Translational Science Award (CTSA), MnDrive grant in brain conditioning, National Science Foundation Innovation Corps Grant, and National Spasmodic Dysphonia Association (NSDA).

 A clinical trial study to assess the effects of VTS